Joe Biden to Launch PAC, Keep Presidential Speculation Going for Years

-During the last election, Joe Biden took so long to decide whether to run that that we were doing the math on whether he could still win if he missed several states’ filing deadlines.
-In October 2015 he finally announced he wouldn’t be entering the race, saying it was too soon after the death of his son Beau from brain cancer.
+During the last election, Joe Biden took so long to decide whether to run that we were doing the math on whether he could still win if he missed several states’ filing deadlines.
+In October 2015, he finally announced he wouldn’t be entering the race, saying it was too soon after the death of his son Beau from brain cancer.

 The organization’s official purpose is “electing people who believe that this country is about dreaming big, and supporting groups and causes that embody that spirit.”